humbletree/ec2-check-reserved-instances/README.md

 ===============
 - Add some sort of sorting, by Availability Zone/instance type
 - Add VPC support
-- Currently only supports US-EAST.
-Make using other regions easy, perhaps just using an environment variable/internal config variable
 - External config?
 Is there some standard place to store AWS credentials?
 - Add option to use API to purchase the additional reservations (need to be EXTREMELY careful here, any mistake or miscommunication could cost quite a bit of money)
 - Windows?
 Not taking Windows reserved instances into account